10 Reasons Not to Buy Fake Dog Grass Pads

 Are you going to buy him a few fake trees and bushes to go along with that grass?
 Or maybe he’ll just pee on the wall?

-3. Fake grass for dogs is not the same as a litter box.
+3. Fake grass pads for dogs are not the same as a litter box.

 Cats have dignity and cover up after themselves.
 Dogs using this product won’t be covering up anything.
 They’ll probably step right in it.
 Or maybe they’ll do that thing where they kick their back legs and fling some poop onto your carpet.
 My dog has an annoying habit of walking while he poops.
 If I bought fake grass for him, he would probably walk right off the edge!